About the Fishery

 Free guiding maps to all the main pools are available in TRM’s office.

-Spawning runs occur all year round although the biggest runs are in late winter - early spring.
+Spawning runs occur all year round although the biggest runs are in winter to early spring.
 The Trout Centre on the Tongariro includes a hatchery used for kids fishing days and for supplying other locations without the natural physical advantages of a wild fishery.

-The minimum length is 40 cm.
-The average weight is about 3 pound.s Can you believe there is a strong body of local opinion that these are too small.
+The minimum length is 35 cm.
+The average weight is over 3 pounds.
+Can you believe there is a strong body of local opinion that these are too small.
 A couple of years ago the average was over four pounds.
 A few years ago the average was over five pounds.
 Whether this is a seasonal fluctuation remains to be seen.
 Every year trout over ten pounds are caught in the Taupo fishery.
 Minimum size charts are available in TRM’s office.

 All year fishing